FoxSamu/json/template.md

 - Should be easy to use and understand.
 - Any JSON document and most JSON 5 documents (with the exception of unquoted key names being illegal) should be a valid teplate document, generating that exact JSON object.

+# Base design
+The template language takes advantage of the fact that anything in JSON is a comma-separated list of entries.
+An object is a list of key-value pairs, and an array is a list of values.
+The template language sticks to this design.

+Any object or array, and any other context within the template language, is a list of several comma-separated entities.
+These lists form lists of instructions that modify the context.
+The types of entities allowed depends on the context (e.g. you may not use a key-value pair in an array).
+The language identifies the following entities:

+- A value: only allowed in a root context, or an array.
+It instructs an array context to add the value to the array, or a root context to terminate evaluation and return with the value as result.
+It can be:
+  - Primitive: `true`, `3.1415`, `null`, `"foo"`
+  - An expression: `3 + 8`, `var * 2`
+  - An array: `[ ... ]`
+  - An object: `{ ... }`
+- A key-value pair: only allowed in an object.
+It instructs an object context to add (or overwrite) a field with the value.
+The key must be a string (`"hello"`), a variable (`var`) or an expression in parentheses (`(3+4)`; will be [stringified](#string-representation)).
+The value can be anything an array/root value entry can be:
+  - Primitive: `"bool": true`, `"pi": 3.1415`, `"null": null`, `"foo": "bar"`
+  - An expression: `"num": 3 + 8`, `"var": var * 2`
+  - An array: `"arr": [ ... ]`
+  - An object: `"obj": { ... }`
+- A void line: allowed anywhere.
+A void line is a line that evaluates an expression and then ignores the result.
+This is ideal for updating variables without having the result of the variable update generated.
+  - `@ this = "a void line"`
+  - `@ the_outcome_of("this expression") == "ignored"`
+- A `if`-`else` block: allowed anywhere.
+This allows to use different entities based on a condition.
+More below.
+- A `for` block: allowed anywhere.
+This allows to repeat a set of entities.
+More below.
+- A `switch` block: allowed anywhere.
+This allows to pick a set of entities based on a value.
+More below.
+- A function definition: allowed in the root, and in objects and arrays.
+It is not allowed in any `if`, `else`, `for` or `switch` block.
+While they are part of the list, they do not belong to the instructions in that list and are instead processed before the rest.
+More below.
+- A `break` statement: allowed anywhere.
+In a loop, this immediately exists the loop.
+Outside of a loop, it indicates the object or array must be finished as-is, not adding any further entries.
+- A `continue` statement: allowed in any loop.
+This immediately finishes the current iteration of the loop, not generating any further entries for that iteration.
+- A `return` statement: allowed anywhere.
+Upon encounter, the generated document or sub-template value as it is will immediately be returned.
+In sub-templates, this will only finish the sub-template.

+Some contexts define a comma-separated list but with its own entities, such as `switch`, `match` or inline `if` blocks.

 # Features

 ## Value